New TeamsAny questions about joining ProLeague as team?

 7.2 Cancellations due to insufficient number of players

-If an agreed match cannot take place due to a team's lack of players, the team in question must report to the opponent and league leader via Origin and a private message on the homepage at least two hours prior to the start of the match.
+If an agreed match cannot take place due to a team's lack of players, the team in question must report to the opponent and league leader via Discord or a private message on the homepage at least 30 Minutes prior to the start of the match.

 7.3 Result report

 7.3.1 The result will be entered on the ProLeague page in the team area under match schedules.

 7.3.2 The results must be entered according to the specifications in the TUTORIAL.
 This includes the correct information of result, line-up, MvP, goals, assists as well as yellow and red cards according to the uploaded screenshots.
 The screenshots according to §7.3.6 must be uploaded in legible quality at the designated locations https://www.proleague.de/article.php?id=2022.

 188.8.131.52 The following allocations shall apply when entering the line-up:

 - GK: Any player who is in the GK position at the end of the match.

 - LB: Any player who is in LB or LWB at the end of the match.